DeMONLab-BioFINDER/karlsson-predict-taupet/README.md

 fns.py contains functions that specifies the hyperparameters to be tuned and how many samples during Bayesian optimization, both for regression and classification tasks.

+## Evaluating and plotting the results

+In Evaluation.ipynb, the results after running the ML pipeline can be visualized and evaluated.
+This include plotting comparisons between the input feature block combinations and ML estimators, scatter plots and performance metrics of the true versus predicted outcome data, and a shap feature contribution analysis.